-The Academic Advising and Counseling Centers in D142 and I117 can check a student's progress toward graduation through a computer system.
-Stop in to request a report which will show your progress toward a Harper College degree.
-Make an appointment with a counselor to ensure your academic goals will be met.
+The Academic Advising and Counseling Centers, Science, Math and Health Careers Center, D142 and Business and Social Science Center, I117 can check a student's progress toward graduation through a computer system.
+Stop in to make an appointment with a counselor.
+Request a report to check your progress toward a Harper College degree and ensure your academic goals will be met.

 Planning to Transfer?

 It is not too soon to start the process!

 Seminars on transferring and visits by college representatives are scheduled throughout the year.
 Student Development counselors can also answer your questions.
-For a schedule of seminars or appointments with a counselor, call one of the Academic Advising and Counseling Centers in D142, extension 6393, or 1117, extension 6522.
+For a schedule of seminars or appointments with a counselor, call one of the Academic Advising and Counseling Centers, Science, Math and Health Careers Center, D142, extension 6393, or Business and Social Science Center, 1117, extension 6522.

-Use the DISCOVER computer program located in the Career Center, A347, or the GIS computer program, D142 and I117, to help you find a college to match your needs and interests.
+Use the DISCOVER or GIS computer programs located in the Career Center, Student and Administration Center, A347, Science, Math and Health Careers Center, D142 and Business and Social Science Center, I117, to help you find a college to match your needs and interests.